verocloud/color-sorting-cli/README.md

 ## Commands

+### --version
+Display the current installed version of the Harmony.

 ### sort

 The `sort` command sorts a text according to the [above specification](#create-a-colors-file).
 It receives a text file path and provides the following options: